peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  default value if the string is invalid.
-This method checks the syntactic validity of the string, but not whether it has all parameters it's required to have or whether the parameters themselves are set to valid values for the parameter. </p><p>This method assumes the given media type string was directly extracted from the Content-Type header field (as defined for email messages) and follows the syntax given in RFC 2045.
+This method checks the syntactic validity of the string, but not whether it has all parameters it's required to have or whether the parameters themselves are set to valid values for the parameter. </p><p>This method assumes the specified media type string was directly extracted from the Content-Type header field (as defined for email messages) and follows the syntax given in RFC 2045.
 Accordingly, among other things, the media type string can contain comments (delimited by